 All UBMP sites are assessed by third-party ecology advisers who help specialist contractors to implement the plan

-We have also created six biodiversity Exemplar sites, which each follow a bespoke biodiversity plan with carefully considered objectives appropriate to the local conditions.
+We have also created eight biodiversity Exemplar sites, which each follow a bespoke biodiversity plan with carefully considered objectives appropriate to the local conditions.

 Exemplar sites are dedicated to innovative techniques and pilot studies to increase our knowledge and evidence-base in the field of asset management, with a view to maximising the value of our biodiversity ‘hubs’ for local stakeholders.